p0dalirius/p0dalirius/my-badges/polite-coder.md

 I use words like "thanks" and "please" in my issues:

 - <a href="https://github.com/jfjallid/go-smb/issues/16">#16</a>: [enhancement] Adding SMBv1 support
+- <a href="https://github.com/go-ldap/ldap/issues/536">#536</a>: [bug] Could not make a working code example on connecting to LDAP with Kerberos from a linux machine to a Windows Server
 - <a href="https://github.com/p0dalirius/ApacheTomcatScanner/issues/38">#38</a>: [bug] setuptools CANNOT consider this value unless `scripts` is listed as `dynamic`.